Lucius Tarquinius Superbus: Reign

 Tarquin commenced his reign by refusing to bury the dead Servius, and then putting to death several leading senators, whom he suspected of remaining loyal to Servius.
 By not replacing the slain senators, and not consulting the senate on matters of government, he diminished both the size and the authority of the senate.
-In another break with tradition, Tarquin judged capital crimes without the advice of counsellors, causing fear amongst those who might think to oppose him.
+In another break with tradition, Tarquin judged capital crimes without the advice of counsellors, causing fear among those who might think to oppose him.
 He made a powerful ally when he betrothed his daughter to Octavius Mamilius of Tusculum, among the most eminent of the Latin chiefs.

 Early in his reign, Tarquin called a meeting of the Latin leaders to discuss the bonds between Rome and the Latin towns.
 The meeting was held at a grove sacred to the goddess Ferentina.
 At the meeting, Turnus Herdonius inveighed against Tarquin's arrogance, and warned his countrymen against trusting the Roman king.
 Tarquin then bribed Turnus' servant to store a large number of swords in his master's lodging.
 Tarquin called together the Latin leaders, and accused Turnus of plotting his assassination.
 The Latin leaders accompanied Tarquin to Turnus' lodging and, the swords then being discovered, the Latin's guilt was then speedily inferred.
 Turnus was condemned to be thrown into a pool of water in the grove with a wooden frame, or cratis, placed over his head, into which stones were thrown, drowning him.
 The meeting of the Latin chiefs then continued, and Tarquin persuaded them to renew their treaty with Rome, becoming her allies rather than her enemies.
 It was agreed that the soldiers of the Latins would attend at the grove on an appointed day, and form a united military force with the Roman army.